To: Article_

 As a child, I was sensitive, anxious, and frequently ill with IBS, food sensitivities, and tonsillitis.

 I have spent most of my life trying to suppress my autistic traits.
-Sensory overload has always been debilitating, and from my teens to early 30s, I smoked cigarettes ,used alcohol and drugs to cope with social anxiety and unresolved trauma.
+Sensory overload has always been debilitating, and from my teens to early 30s, I smoked cigarettes, used alcohol and drugs to cope with social anxiety and unresolved trauma.
 I worked as a nurse for 20 years, constantly overwhelmed by loud noises, smells, and fluorescent lights, unaware that these sensory issues were linked to autism.
 At 27, I suffered a major breakdown and battled with ongoing suicidal ideation.
 I now recognise that autism and trauma played a big part in fuelling these struggles.

 It was hard to get me to school if everything was not right.
 For instance, if I got dirt on my clothing or my socks would not stay up and were uneven, or lunch was not how I liked it, I got anxious and would not walk out the door.
-School was difficult for me.
-Sensory overload, such as noisy classrooms or uncomfortable clothing, would cause anxiety, making it hard to concentrate.
-I performed better at home, without distractions.
+I could not concentrate at school because of all the noise, lights, and various sensory issues.
+I always did much better at home when doing my homework without the distractions.
+I was often ridiculed by a schoolteacher who made me sit in front of the class with a book on my head, or to put my nose in a ring on the blackboard.

 Being socially anxious and awkward, I’ve tried to suppress my autistic traits, making it hard to maintain friendships.
 I’ve learned it’s better for my mental health not to pursue friendships, as I’ve often been rejected for being my real self.
 In social settings, I find it difficult to know when to speak, which triggers social anxiety.
 As a result, I avoid group settings and prefer one-on-one interactions.